tliang3612/forage-lyft-starter-repo/README.md

-# Starter Repo
+# Lyft Repo
-This repo has everything you need to get started on the program, good luck!
+This repository contains a basic structure of the Lyft car service architecture, written in Python.